Olympus E-PL3 vs Panasonic GH1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GH1 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL3 relies on live view and the rear LCD for framing.
 That said, the E-PL3 can be equipped with an optional viewfinder – the VF-2.
 The table below summarizes some of the other core capabilities of the Olympus E-PL3 and Panasonic GH1 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PL3 and the GH1 is in-body image stabilization (IBIS).
-The E-PL3 reduces the risk of handshake-induced blur with all attached lenses, while the GH1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL3 reduces the risk of handshake-induced blur with all attached lenses, while the GH1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The E-PL3 writes its imaging data to SDXC cards, while the GH1 uses SDHC cards.